Search results for:

-Before proceeding with the steps below, first you need to be using EasyApache 4 in your cPanel.
-All of our newly purchased Hosting plans, such as our Shared and Business hosting will have this by default.
+Before proceeding with the steps below, first, you need to be using EasyApache 4 in your cPanel.
+All of our newly purchased Hosting plans, such as our Shared and Business hosting, will have this by default.

-- After clicking into that, you will be brought to another page.
+Step 3.
+After clicking on that, you will be brought to another page.
 From this page, you will be able to select the PHP version that your domain would use.
 To do this, you would select the checkbox to the left of the Domain name (You can select more than one domain if desired).
 Then in the upper right, you will select the version of PHP that you want to use for that domain.
 Once you have selected the version you want to use, you can press the Apply button.
 This will make that domain use that version of PHP from now on.
 The System PHP Version is also displayed on this page.
 This is the version of PHP that will be automatically used if none is manually set on this page.

 Step 4.
 After you have applied the changes to the domain, it should now load using that PHP version that you had selected and changed it to.